nandoflorestan/pluserable/====ROADMAP====.rst

 pluserable roadmap
 ==================

-- Create a ZODB repository in order to validate the interfaces
-- Document the Repository.
 - Go through the TODOs on the code
 - Lose schema and form interfaces; document
 - Extract actions from views